“Systems that strive for stability decay, and those living at the edge of chaos thrive.”

 Foster freedom of choice but also provide parameters to ensure for better outcomes for the whole system.

-The beauty of facilitative elements is that they actually make our social fabric more resilient by facilitating successful transactions in situations that are potentially high-conflict, inefficient, frustrating, and even dangerous.
+The beauty of facilitative elements is that they actually make our social fabric more resilient by facilitating successful transactions in situations that are potentially high-conflict, inefficient, frustrating, or even dangerous.
 They help us manage chaos and uncertainty through judgement and dialog, rather than neutralizing these natural and very human traits through systems controls.
 And to everyone’s benefit, facilitative systems foster efficiency at the whole system level by providing just enough control to keep the whole system working fluidly, even during times of stress.

 The concept of facilitative systems also raises some interesting questions: